 On a wider level, we are offering free car disinfection services to all car owners, regardless of the brand.
 In our support for the mobility industry in these uncertain financial times, we have sped up payments to small and medium suppliers.

-Finally, in India we have donated test kits imported from Korea, given financial aid to the Public Relief Fund and supplied ventilators in partnership with local vendors.
+Finally, in India, we have donated test kits imported from Korea, given financial aid to the Public Relief Fund, and supplied ventilators in partnership with local vendors.

 In Brazil, we have launched the Hyundai Solidarity Transport program, offering free transportation for the elderly and healthcare professionals.
 We are also providing cars and supplies to medical teams as well as 3D printing acrylic masks to support the city of Piracicaba.

 Across the United States, we have re-launched the Hyundai Assurance Job Loss Protection program to help those financially affected by the virus.
-We have also created a ‘Hyundai Hope on Wheels’ fund for children’s hospitals to support drive-thru testing across the U.S. Finally, in Canada we are helping the youth affected by the virus by donating to the Boys and Girls Clubs of Emergency Relief Fund.
+We have also created a ‘Hyundai Hope on Wheels’ fund for children’s hospitals to support drive-thru testing across the U.S. Finally, in Canada, we are helping the youth affected by the virus by donating to the Boys and Girls Clubs of Emergency Relief Fund.

 Consultant in Brazil

-Volunteer in UK
+Volunteer in the UK